 This appliance is supplied with a flue restrictor for use where the flue draught is excessive.
-The restrictor must not be fitted where a precast flue or a 125mm flue liner is used.
-For flue liners greater than 125mm and all other installations the restrictor should be fitted.
-There may however, be certain exceptional circumstances where fitting the restrictor causes the fire to fail the spillage test.
+Generally we recommend the restrictor is NOT fitted where a precast flue, metal flue box or a flue liner is used, however, certain flues may work sufficiently to warrant its use.
+There may however, be circumstances where the restrictor causes the fire to fail the spillage test.
 In such cases the restrictor will have to be removed.
 After removal conduct the spillage check again.

-Fit the restrictor as shown in figure 10 using the two screws provided.
+Fit the restrictor as shown in figure 11 using the two screws provided.